-OVERVIEW: The Nando and Elsa Peretti Foundation’s grants for disaster relief and refugees are relatively far reaching.
-For disasters, the foundation tends to focus on response efforts.
-Its refugee-related grantmaking, however, is not focused on any one particular refugee group.
+OVERVIEW: The Nando and Elsa Peretti Foundation’s grants for disaster relief and refugees tend to focus on response efforts.
+The foundation is currently supporting organizations offering humanitarian interventions in South Sudan.

 IP TAKE: If necessary, this funder is willing to provide 100 percent funding for a project; however, the foundation requires a detailed outline of how an organization's project will be carried out after Peretti funding has ended.